nittinbushari/PHP-CURL/README.md

 # PHP-CURL
-This PHP function is used to send data and get the respone in return using curl
+This PHP function is used to send data and get the respone in return using curl.